 Once the sample is polished to an optically smooth surface, ultrasonically clean samples consecutively in baths of acetone, isopropanol, and methanol for fifteen minutes each.

-Remove STO from methanol bath to immediately place on Bunsen burner held at a temperature of 200 ˚C. Heating the sample after cleaning prevents formation of evaporation spotting from the alcohol.
+Remove STO from methanol bath to immediately place on hot plate held at a temperature of 200 ˚C. Heating the sample after cleaning prevents formation of evaporation spotting from the alcohol.

 Mount sample polished surface up onto a sample stub using colloidal graphite.

 Sputter coat sample surface with 2-3 nm of carbon.
+Use the following parameters for the carbon coater: a pulse resolution of .2 nm/pulse, current step rate of .2 A/pulse, pulse current of 40 A, pulse length of 2 s, and maximum pulses of 50.

 Cleaning the FIB copper grid.